 Drawn clear glass is something that is now difficult to obtain and has that distorted surface that you see in old window glass.
 It is this type of glass that was needed for the restoration of Perth’s oldest Catholic Church, Saint John’s located adjacent to Saint Mary’s Cathedral, also known as The Pro Cathedral.

-We were commission to supply and glaze the building with glass which with some experimentation we had developed to look like old drawn or blown glass in various thicknesses which can also be toughened.
+We were commission to supply and glaze the building with glass which with some experimentation we had developed to look like old drawn glass in various thicknesses which can also be toughened.
 In total their where over 150 individual pieces of glass glazed and a simple leadlight using the same glass.
 We are proud to be associated with this project, if you are in the city stop by and take a look.

 Catholic icon gets new life